 Like many other patients, I read a tremendous amount of written material concerning the psychological reasons why we experience pain.
 Like others, I found myself described so accurately by many of the traits on this list of personality criteria.
 What I have learned is that the majority of these traits are extremely common in the population.

-With each passing generation, people become more and more prone to developing these pain-generating personality characteristics, which accounts for the drastic increase in psychosomatic pain syndromes, including the back pain epidemic.
+With each passing generation, people become more and more prone to developing these back pain personality characteristics, which accounts for the drastic increase in psychosomatic pain syndromes, including the back pain epidemic.